 Designed with New TempArmour brand PCM panels

 11 L (57% larger capacity than the previous 8L VC8 Model)

 Holds approximately 500 x 0.5 ml vials or 120 single dose syringes (based on typical manufacturer box sizes)

 D-rings to use with a padlock or zip ties

 Easier to handle/move:

 Durable and functional bag with handles on each side, a removable shoulder strap, and buckle closure

-Large clear pocket to hold documents, data logger, etc.
+3 large pockets to hold documents, data logger, etc.: